OpenMPT/openmpt/include/r8brain/README.md

-# r8brain-free-src - High-Quality, Fast Resampler #
+# r8brain-free-src - High-Quality, Fast Resampler (in C++)

-## Introduction ##
+## Introduction

 Open source (under the MIT license) high-quality professional audio sample rate converter (SRC) / resampler C++ library.
 Features routines for SRC, both up- and downsampling, to/from any sample rate, including non-integer sample rates: it can be also used for conversion to/from SACD/DSD sample rates, and even go beyond that.
-SRC routines were implemented in a multi-platform C++ code, and have a high level of optimality.
+SRC routines were implemented in a portable, multi-platform C++ code, and have a high level of optimality.
 Also suitable for fast general-purpose 1D time-series resampling / interpolation (with relaxed filter parameters).